davecom/SwiftSimpleNeuralNetwork/README.md

 A check indicates a test is passing/working.
 - [x] `IrisTest.swift` uses the classic data set (contained in `iris.csv`) to classify 150 irises by four attributes.
-- [x] `WineTest.swift` uses a data set of 178 wines across three cultivars (contained in `wine.csv`) to classify wines by cultivar.
-Trains on the first 150 and then classifies the remaining 28.
+- [x] `WineTest.swift` uses a data set of 178 wines across thirteen attributes (contained in `wine.csv`) to classify wines by cultivar (three cultivars total).
+The test trains on the first 150 and then validates itself by classifying the remaining 28.
 - [ ] `SinTest.swift` tries to learn to approximate the sin() function. ~80% of predictions come close to correct values.

 ## License, Contributions, and Attributions